Credit: Ohio Department of Rehabilitation and Correction

 The inmate had been strapped to a table and attempts were made to inject him with the lethal injection.

 Despite inserting the IV into 18 different areas across Broom’s legs and arms, prison personnel were unable to find a suitable vein.
-Reportedly, one attempt led to a bone being struck.
+One attempt reportedly led to a bone being struck.

 The inmate is believed to have tried helping them by moving his arms up and down while flexing his fingers.

-But whenever they tried to access a vein, it would apparently collapse.
+But whenever they tried to access a vein, it would reportedly collapse.

 A different strategy was then introduced, with Broom sitting upright on the table while the execution team attempted to insert shunts into his legs.